-With key ISO Management System Standards including ISO 9001 and ISO 14001 currently being revised, Lloyd's Register(LR) has developed a series of training courses to help Quality Managers, Internal Auditors and senior management better understand the impact of the coming changes on their organisation and on their management systems.
+With key ISO Management System Standards including ISO 9001 and ISO 14001 currently being revised, Lloyd's Register(LR) has developed a series of training courses to help Quality Managers, Internal Auditors and senior management better understand the impact of the coming changes on their organization and on their management systems.
 Following one of the ISO 9001:2015 revision courses, we talked to Cheryl Savage, LR’s Training Business Development Manager who is also personally delivering a part of the LR ISO 9001:2015 Revision courses.

 Interviewer: Firstly Cheryl could you tell us about the interest that you are seeing in the marketplace for information on the new ISO 9001 revision?

-Cheryl Savage (CS): There’s always a lot of interest when a new standard is coming out or a revision is due and for those organisations that have got an effective management system already they’re always keen to look and learn what the proposed changes are going to be.
+Cheryl Savage (CS): There’s always a lot of interest when a new standard is coming out or a revision is due and for those organizations that have got an effective management system already they’re always keen to look and learn what the proposed changes are going to be.

-So clients started to approach us and ask us what training was going to be on offer about six months ago, and that led us as an organisation to make the decision to put on a series of workshops across the UK.
+So clients started to approach us and ask us what training was going to be on offer about six months ago, and that led us as an organization to make the decision to put on a series of workshops across the UK.
 And these workshops were planned from Aberdeen right down to London and across to Cardiff.

-Our Marketing team gauged the response and I am delighted to say up to now we have run four events with at least fifty delegates on each event, and we have seventeen more events booked between now and September all of which are pretty full to bursting with our Customer Services team actually taking between four and six new bookings every day.
+Our Marketing team gaged the response and I am delighted to say up to now we have run four events with at least fifty delegates on each event, and we have seventeen more events booked between now and September all of which are pretty full to bursting with our Customer Services team actually taking between four and six new bookings every day.
 So I think I can sum that up into saying a big interest in wanting to find out what the changes are.

 Interviewer: Cheryl with so much of the information on the revisions already available online, what do you see is delivering the most value for clients in receiving a face to face training session?